 What Happened After VE Day?

 On 8 May 1945 millions of people across the world celebrated Allied victory in Europe.
 But VE Day did not signal an end to the Second World War.
-Allied servicemen who had fought their way through Europe prepared for their transfer to the Far East and the Pacific, where fighting would continue for three more months.
+Allied servicemen who had fought their way through Europe prepared for their transfer to East Asia and the Pacific, where fighting would continue for three more months.

 Two British sailors and their girlfriends wading in the fountains in Trafalgar Square on VE Day.